-“From what I’ve seen you are a multilingual job board for candidates within Europe.
+“From what I’ve seen, you are a multilingual job board for candidates within Europe.
 You also have a blog featuring content about career advice and relocating abroad.
-Also, I am interested to find out as a company dealing with candidates from many different companies, are you an international company or are you just based in Barcelona?
+Also, I am interested to find out if as a company dealing with candidates from many different companies, are you an international company or are you just based in Barcelona?
 Do you have any plans for expansion?”

 Something important to remember is: listen carefully to everything the interviewer is saying and all the information provided.
-You definitely don’t want to ask repeated questions or something that has already been explained.
+You definitely don’t want to ask repeated questions or inquire about something that has already been explained.
 Some of the most important questions that will also show the recruiter you're serious about the job include: